YJAJ/YJAJ.github.io/blog/_posts/2018-10-09-game-of-life.markdown

 title:  "Conway's Game of Life (assignment with Java)"
 date:   2018-10-09 20:01:59 +1000
 categories: jekyll update
+tags: Conway's Game of Life, Game of Life, Java
 ---
 This assignment was the fourth project of 1801ICT (Programming languages).
 The requirements included that
 * A project should be written in Java;